venkataKoushik/Vehicle-Detection-and-Speed-Tracking/README.md

 # Vehicle-Detection-and-Speed-Tracking
-Vehicle Detection and Speed Tracking using OpenCV and Dlib libraries.
+<h1>Vehicle Detection and Speed Tracking using OpenCV and Dlib libraries.</h1>